IDAES/idaes-pse/docs/source/install.rst

 .. code-block:: sh

-  conda create -n idaes python=3 pyqt conda activate idaes
+  conda create -n idaes python=3 pyqt pip conda activate idaes

 You can replace idaes with any name you like.
-PyQt is used for some IDAES graphical user interface elements.
+PyQt is used for some IDAES graphical user interface elements. ``pip`` is already installed with conda itself, but a copy needs to exist within the environment in order to cleanly encapsulate all of the requirements and IDAES itself.

 **Install the master branch of IDAES from GitHub:**